MarkBroerkens/RACECARX/docs/_docs/30_software/10_jetson_native.md

 sudo service docker stop
 ```

-* Edit configuration file /etc/docker/daemon.json to tell the docker daemon what is the location of the data directory.
+* Edit configuration file /etc/docker/daemon.json to tell the docker daemon the location of the data directory.
+Additionally, we anable access to the CUDA compiler (nvcc) during docker build operations by adding "default-runtime": "nvidia":

 The content should look like:

 ```json
 {